 16. Will I be working with Jessica or someone else?

 You'll be in contact solely with me for now.
 I only take on as many clients as I can personally manage well at once because of the in-depth nature of the services I provide.
 We can book a couple of months out if I'm at capacity.
 I work during regular business hours only on Pacific Time, no evenings or weekends.
 While I love the business I've created, it's my job, not my life.
 I use 'we' as I have behind the scenes support with office tasks and sewing contractors.

 Yes, if we move forward to work together, we use a service that will push a contract to you to be e-signed.
 We can send you a sample one via email if you'd like to read it over first.
 We do not work without one.

 18. Why haven't I heard back about the initial introductory call?

 Due to the volume of inquiries received, we are not able to respond to all of them.
 Please wait a week before resubmitting your contact form.

 19. How can I make this process faster?

-Design & creation are iterative processes and a huge amount of work to create good quality.
-When the schedule flexibility is there for me and my team, a rush fee may be added if requested.
+Design & creation are iterative processes and a huge amount of work to create quality product.
 It is typically not possible to go from original concept to first sample in a couple of weeks as we only produce high quality of work and aim to get things done correctly up front.
 We have seen product that was rushed not turn out well and prefer not to work this way.